Sensor Data Quality – Better Efficiency in Maintenance

 – Diagnostic information

 The growth of the industry calls for better efficiency in maintenance.
-The goal is to use quality data to reduce risk and improve cost efficiencies (manpower, cost of maintenance, and cost of production).
-This is achievable through improved data quality, access, and control, leading to more effective scheduling of maintenance.
-By improving on these points remote SMEs can consult more easily and reliably.
+The goal is to use quality data to reduce risk and improve cost efficiencies (workforce, cost of maintenance, and cost of production).
+This is achievable through enhanced data quality, access, and control, leading to more effective maintenance scheduling.
+Remote SMEs can consult more efficiently and reliably by improving on these points.
 All data that is shared will be controlled, transparent, and reliable.
 Condition-based and predictive maintenance tasks can be created with the knowledge of the technicians, engineers, and SMEs combined with the analysis of accessible data provided securely.